prolificinteractive/TickerCounter/README.md

 ## Description

-A counter with a ticker animation.
+A counter with a customizable ticker animation.

 ## Requirements

-* iOS 9.0+
+* iOS 10.0+
+* Swift 4.2 +

 ## Installation